Archimedean period relations for Rankin-Selberg convolutions: Acknowledgments

 \section{Acknowledgments}

 The authors thank Michael Harris for arising the question on non-vanishing.
-D. Liu was supported in part by Zhejiang Provincial Natural Science Foundation of China under Grant No. LZ22A010006 and National Key R \& D Program of China No. 2022YFA1005300.
-B. Sun was supported in part by National Key R \& D Program of China (Nos.
-2022YFA1005300 and 2020YFA0712600) and New Cornerstone Investigator Program.
+D. Liu was supported in part by National Key R \& D Program of China No. 2022YFA1005300 and Zhejiang Provincial Natural Science Foundation of China under Grant No. LZ22A010006.
+B. Sun was supported in part by National Key R \& D Program of China No. 2022YFA1005300, and New Cornerstone Science Foundation.